evylang/evy/docs/spec.md

 ## Maps

-Maps are key-value stores, where the values can be looked up by their key, for example `m := { key1:"value1" key2:"value2" }`.
+**Maps** are key-value stores, where the values can be looked up by their key, for example `map := { key1:"value1" key2:"value2" }`.

-Map values can be accessed with the dot expression, for example `map.key`.
+Map values can be accessed with the dot expression, for example `map.key1`.
 If maps are accessed via the dot expression the key must match the grammars `ident` production.
 Map values can also be accessed with an index expression which allows for evaluation, non-ident keys and variable usage.
 For example the following code